hyperledger-archives/fabric/sdk/node/README.md

 ### Some basic terminology

 First, there is some basic terminology you should understand.
 In order to transact on a hyperledger blockchain, you must first have an identity which has been both **registered** and **enrolled**.

-First, think of **registration** as *issuing a user invitation* to join a blockchain.
+Think of **registration** as *issuing a user invitation* to join a blockchain.
 It consists of adding a user name (also called an *enrollment ID*).
-This can be done programatically with the **User.enroll** HLC API, or by adding the enrollment ID to the member services configuration file in `fabric/membersrvc/membersrvc.yaml`.
+This can be done programatically with the **Member.register** method, or by adding the enrollment ID to the member services configuration file in `fabric/membersrvc/membersrvc.yaml`.

-Furthermore, think of **enrollment** as *accepting a user invitation* to join a blockchain.
+Think of **enrollment** as *accepting a user invitation* to join a blockchain.
 This is always done by the entity that will transact on the blockchain.
+This can be done programatically via the **Member.enroll** method.

 ### Learn by example

 The best way to quickly learn HLC is by example.

-The following sample demonstrates a common scenario in which users log into a web app and the web app transacts on the blockchain on behalf of those users.
+The following example demonstrates a typical web app.
+The web app authenticates a user and then transacts on a blockchain on behalf of that user.

 ```
 /**